 Internship: Any short-term, supervised work experience usually related to a student's major field, for which the student earns academic credit.
-The work can be full- or part-time, on- or off-campus, paid or unpaid.
+The work can be full- or part-time, c

-Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.
+Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, mather through tutors.